Samanq/SampleProjects/CleanArchitecture/README.md

 1. In the **Api** project add a refrence to **conctracts** and **application** projects.
 2. In the **Infrastructure** project add a refrence to the **application** project.
 3. In the **Application** project add a refrence to the **domain** project.
-4. In the **Api** project add a refrence to the **Infrastructure** project. (theoretically we shouldn't have a refrence from Presentation layer to Infrastructure layer, but actuality we need a refrence to infrastructure).
+4. In the **Api** project add a refrence to the **Infrastructure** project. (theoretically, the Presentation shouldn't have a reference to the Infrastructure layer, but in actuality, we need a reference to infrastructure).

+> Domain_Should_NotHaveDependencyOnApplication
+> DomainLayer_ShouldNotHaveDependencyOn_InfrastructureLayer
+> DomainLayer_ShouldNotHaveDependencyOn_PresentationLayer
+> ApplicationLayer_ShouldNotHaveDependencyOn_InfrastructureLayer
+> ApplicationLayer_ShouldNotHaveDependencyOn_PresentationLayer
+> InfrastructureLayer_ShouldNotHaveDependencyOn_PresentationLayer
 ---

 ## Defining Entities in **Domain Layer**
-We Defining entities and exceptions in domain layer.
+We Define entities and exceptions in the domain layer.
-1. Open the **CleanArchitecture.Domain**, create a folder named Entities and inside that create a class named **User**
+1. Open the **CleanArchitecture.Domain**, create a folder named Entities, and inside that create a class named **User**
 ```C#
 namespace CleanArchitecture.Domain.Entities;